alphagov/accessibility-monitoring-platform/aws_tools/aws_tools_README.md

 Used internally in ECS to load the production database into the staging database.
 Triggered during the deployment to production.

-## How to gain access Copilot database
+## How to gain access to Copilot database

 To gain access to a Copilot DB, you have to exec into an ECS instance.
 The command for doing this is: